Ground beetle

 Ground beetles are a large, cosmopolitan family of beetles, the Carabidae, with more than 40,000 species worldwide, around 2,000 of which are found in North America and 2,700 in Europe.
 As of 2015, it is one of the 10 most species-rich animal families.
-They belong to the Adephaga.
-Members of the family are primarily carnivorous, but some members are phytophagous or omnivorous.
+They belong to the suborder Adephaga.
+Members of the family are primarily carnivorous, but some members are herbivorous or omnivorous.

 Description and ecology

 Although their body shapes and coloring vary somewhat, most are shiny black or metallic and have ridged wing covers (elytra).
 The elytra are fused in some species, particularly the large Carabinae, rendering the beetles unable to fly.
 The species Mormolyce phyllodes is known as violin beetle due to their peculiarly shaped elytra.
 All carabids except the quite primitive flanged bombardier beetles (Paussinae) have a groove on their fore leg tibiae bearing a comb of hairs used for cleaning their antennae.